DigitalPublishingToolkit/Money-Lab-Reader/docs/2_1-Primavera.md

 ![Fig. 3: Example illustrating the current state of affairs for contributors to the Commons and how Sabir may help changing it.](media/Images_Primavera/image8.jpg)

+`Fig. 3: Example illustrating the current state of affairs for contributors to the Commons and how Sabir may help changing it.`{.caption}

 In Fig. 3, we illustrate the benefits of the Sabir system, as an interface between the market and the commons-based ecosystem.
 Nowadays, Maya is contributing to various CBEs but, since she’s not earning any money from this effort, she cannot benefit from the products provided by the market system (burgers and ice cream from McDonald’s in this case) unless she actually decides to play the market game by getting a remunerated job.
 Tomorrow, thanks to Sabir, Maya will be able to express the value that she has been contributing to the commons through a common denominator (the amount of sabir she has accumulated in her wallet), which can be easily understood by market actors.
 In this example, WcDonald’s recognizes the value of the commons and has implemented a specific policy to reward CBE contributors with free burgers and free or discounted ice creams, depending on the amount of value contributed to the commons.
 Hence, Alice is happy since she can keep contributing to the commons, knowing that the time she spends doing so will counts towards obtaining free burgers and ice cream from WcDonald’s.
 Bob also contributed to the commons, but to a lesser extent, and he’s therefore only entitled to a discount on the ice cream.